dsyer/spring-boot-memory-blog/README.md

-[clears the caches](https://jira.spring.io/browse/SPR-13783) once the context has started, resulting in some memory savings (down to about 20MB heap). `DefaultListableBeanFactory` drops down to 3rd place and is almost half the size it was with the resource chain but it won't shrink any further without removing more features.
+[clears the caches](https://jira.spring.io/browse/SPR-13783) once the context has started, resulting in some memory savings (down to about 20MB heap). `DefaultListableBeanFactory` drops down to 3rd place and is almost half the size it was with the resource chain (webjars locator) but it won't shrink any further without removing more features.

 In turns out that the `NioEndpoint` has a 1MB "oom parachute" that it holds onto until it detects an